davidmhunt/mmwave_radar_processing/docs/detectors.md

     alpha = N * (pfa ** (-1.0 / N) - 1.0)

-    # Iterate only where full window fits
+    # iterate only where full window fits
     for r in range(Wr, R - Wr):
         for d in range(Wd, D - Wd):